STAY CONNECTED AND SIGNUP TO RECEIVE INSIGHT updates

 Every industrial workplace has safety rules you ignore at your peril.
 If you’re not wearing a hard hat and goggles at a refinery, or don’t have steel-capped boots in an aircraft hangar, you’ll be asked to leave.
 And not politely, either.
-These are binary metrics: yes or no. In or out.
-So why don’t we apply the same rigour to how we plan and perform our work?

 [Listen to audio version, read by David Hodes]